kolzchut/mediawiki-extensions-TranslationManager/README.md

 - $wgTranslationManagerTargetWikiUserPassword

 ## Dependencies
-- Extension:ExportForTranslation.
-The word counter special page depends on it, which should probably be optional.
-- This is currently dependent on extension:WRArticleType (see TODO)
-- Optional: if Extension:ArticleContentArea is installed, it will allow querying by content areas.
-- addwiki/mediawiki-api (see composer.json)
+### Hard dependencies
+- Extension:AdditionalFormInputs, which adds a positive-integer HTML field
+- Extension:ExportForTranslation: its word counter is used.
+- addwiki/mediawiki-api: API client to create redirects on a target wiki

+### Soft dependencies
+- Extension:ArticleType (extra filtering enabled if available)
+- Extension:ArticleContentArea (extra filtering)

 ## Changelog
+### 0.8.0, 2023-01-02
+- Multi-lingual support, including a user preference for default language
 ### 0.7.0, 2021-09-17
 - Make extension ArticleType optional; use its new getJoin() function to filter without knowing table specifics.
 ### 0.6.0, 2021-08-03